caraml-dev/merlin/docs/user-guide/standard_transformer.md

   byEpochTime:
     periodType: HOUR #HOUR, DAY, WEEK, MONTH, QUARTER, HALF, YEAR
 ```

+Period type defines the time period of a cycle.
+For example, HOUR means that a new cycle begins every hour and DAY means that a new cycle begins every day.

+***NOTE: If you choose to encode by epoch time, the granularity is per seconds.
+If you need different granularity, you can modify the values in the epoch time column accordingly or choose to encode by range.***

 To encode by **range**, use the following syntax:
 ```